rails/rails/guides/source/action_view_overview.md

 # => <option>VISA</option> <option>MasterCard</option>
 ```

-Note: Only the +option+ tags are returned, you have to wrap this call in a regular HTML +select+ tag.
+Note: Only the `option` tags are returned, you have to wrap this call in a regular HTML `select` tag.

 #### options_from_collection_for_select

-Returns a string of option tags that have been compiled by iterating over the +collection+ and assigning the result of a call to the +value_method+ as the option value and the +text_method+ as the option text.
+Returns a string of option tags that have been compiled by iterating over the `collection` and assigning the result of a call to the `value_method` as the option value and the `text_method` as the option text.

 ```ruby
 # options_from_collection_for_select(collection, value_method, text_method, selected = nil)